harlowja/fasteners/README.md

 ### Thread locks

-Fasteners do not provide a simple thread lock, but for the sake of comparison note that the `threading` module provides both a reentrant and non-reentrant locks:
+Fasteners does not provide a simple thread lock, but for the sake of comparison note that the `threading` module provides both a reentrant and non-reentrant locks:

 | lock | reentrant | mandatory |